psidnell/ofexport2/doc/templates/README.md

           [ ] Timing and stats
           [ ] Add logging

-The case the "-te" option is a task expression (actually an [OGNL](http://commons.apache.org/proper/commons-ognl/) expression) that is eliminating tasks that have been completed.
+The "-te" option is a task expression (actually an [OGNL](http://commons.apache.org/proper/commons-ognl/) expression) that is eliminating tasks that have been completed.

 In OGNL '!' means "not" and "completed" is one of several attributes that a Task has.

+The single quotes around the argument to -te are to prevent bash from seeing the '!' - it has special meaning in bash.

+Each filter expression is applied to all applicable node types and only that match are included.
+More specifically, if the expression evaluates to true then the node, it's parent and all it's descendents will be included in the output - otherwise it and it's descendents are eliminated.
+This sounds complicated but what it means is that generally when something matches you get to see where it is and everything in it.

+There are options for each node type.
+To see all the options type:

+    of2

+You will see -fn and -fe for Folders, -tn and -te for Tasks etc.

 Folders, Projects, Tasks and Contexts all have attributes that you can use in filters.
 To get a complete list of the attributes available you can type:

     of2 -i

-This will print all the attributes for all the types, for example this is just some of the Task attributes:
+This will print all the attributes for all the types, for example here are some of the Task attributes:

     Task:
         available (boolean): item is available.
         blocked (boolean): item is blocked.
         completed (boolean): item is complete.
-        completionDate (date): date item was completed.
-        contextName (string): contextName.
+        completionDate (date): date item was completed or null. contextName (string): contextName.
-        deferDate (date): date item is to start. dueDate (date): date item is due.
-        flagged (boolean): item is flagged.
+        deferDate (date): date item is to start or null. dueDate (date): date item is due or null. flagged (boolean): item is flagged.
         etc ...

-And typing simply:

-    of2

-Will list all of the filtering options currently available.

-The filtering expressions can be any valid OGNL expression, these can be complex logical expressions:
+Any number of expressions can be provided and filtering expressions can be any valid OGNL expression.
+These can be complex logical expressions:

     of2 -pe 'flagged && !available && taskCount > 1'

-These expressions provide fine grained control of what's printed if required.
+These expressions can provide fine grained control of what's printed.
 For example if you have the following amongst your projects:

 - Folder
     - Project